 It can take several months to fully recover from carpal tunnel surgery, although patients may experience relief of symptoms immediately after the procedure.
 No long-term splinting is done after surgery and we encourage immediate full use of the hand except for heavy lifting.

-Dr. Zimmer is the founding director of Ohio Hand Center with locations in Beachwood, Chardon, Concord, Westlake and Willoughby.
+Dr. Zimmer is the founding director of Ohio Hand Center with locations in Beachwood, Chardon and Concord.
 For more information, or to make an appointment call 844-542-6363.

 The Ohio Hand Center provides care for the hand, wrist, elbow and shoulder treating conditions such as fractures, sports injuries, arthritis, carpal tunnel syndrome, tennis elbow and many other painful disorders.
 Patients receive expert diagnosis, imaging and testing; advanced surgical services and rehabilitation.
 Both traumatic and arthritic conditions are treated with the latest reconstructive and arthroscopic techniques.
 Non-operative care is always the first line of treatment before considering any surgery.